-- Keep the covered trays in a warm spot (no light needed or even desired).
+- Keep the covered trays in a warm spot (no light needed or even desired); the heat mat will create all the warmth you need.
 Again, 70 degrees is the minimum requirement, and the desired temperature throughout their young lives.

 - Do not let the seeds dry out before they germinate.

 - Germination will take place from a few days (with early varieties) to 10 days or so.
 A consistently moist environment is essential, but don’t let them cook or drown, either; vent the lid or bag so no moisture beads are ever running down the sides.

 - Once up, it’s critical to move the babies fast off the heat mat and into a high-light situation or they will stretch out and be useless.
 Forget low light.
 Even new T-5 grow bulbs (high-output fluorescents) in a reflective hood provide only a fraction of the light outdoors; read up on why seedlings stretch and get spindly.
 Set a timer for 12 hours minimum a day (some think 14 is better), and keep the lights very close to the plants (a couple of inches maximum, meaning some form of adjustable setup).